djavko/djavko.github.io/docs/_posts/2026-04-17-Ian-Scripps-Elizabeth-Stanford.md

 |:---:|
 | *Elizabeth assessing the contents of the Falcon tube.*|

 Elizabeth was in my lab from 2022 until 2024.
-She was initially supported by the [Emerging Scholars](https://curf.ku.edu/emerging-scholars) program at KU, which is a really wonderful mechanism to match freshman with research opportunities.
+She was initially supported by the [Emerging Scholars](https://curf.ku.edu/emerging-scholars) program at KU, which is a really wonderful mechanism to match freshmen with research opportunities.
 Elizabeth's path had a clear lean from synthetic chemistry, towards computations.
 After two years with us, she joined [Joanna Slusky's group](https://molecularbiosciences.ku.edu/people/joanna-slusky) to computatioanlly design proteins.
 Wow.

 I wish you both best of luck!